TimMcCool/scratchattach/CLOUD_REQUESTS.md

 **How to use with Scratch:**

-Next, copy this code to your Python editor.
+Copy this code to your Python editor.
 [How to get your session id](https://github.com/TimMcCool/scratchattach/wiki/Cloud-Requests#get-your-session-id)

 ```py
 import scratchattach as scratch3